 The Cascadia International Rally Championship is an “overlay” championship to encourage regional and cross-border competition.
-All the events under the CIRC championship umbrella are part of existing regional and national championships, and the competition/safety rules are developed and enforced by those sanctioning bodies (CARS/Rally America/NASA).
+All the events under the CIRC championship umbrella are part of existing regional and national championships, and the competition/safety rules are developed and enforced by those sanctioning bodies (CARS/American Rally Association/NASA).
 The CIRC does have it’s own set of scoring and class regulations to help cross-border differences and promote competition.

 Designed to best merge class rule sets from RA, NASA, CARS and Canadian Regional Rally.